903 RESNET Oversight of Quality Assurance Process

 903.1.3.3.1.4 Failure to report a change in the status of any QAD to RESNET;

-903.1.3.3.1.5 Failure to adhere to requirements for quality assurance of Raters and RFIs, per RESNET Standards;
+903.1.3.3.1.5 Failure to adhere to requirements for quality assurance of HERS Raters, HERS Modelers, and RFIs, per RESNET Standards;

-903.1.3.3.1.6 Failure to adhere to requirements for Rater and RFI certification and recertification;
+903.1.3.3.1.6 Failure to adhere to requirements for HERS Rater, HERS Modeler, and RFI certification and recertification;

-903.1.3.3.1.7 Failure to enforce disciplinary action requirements for Raters and RFIs having non-conforming QA results.
+903.1.3.3.1.7 Failure to enforce disciplinary action requirements for HERS Raters, HERS Modelers, and RFIs having non-conforming QA results.

 903.1.3.3.1.9 Failure to adhere to one or more administrative and documentation/reporting provisions of the RESNET Standards.